HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Group Specification
 -------------------

-The Group object consist of JSON with the following keys:
+The Group object consists of JSON with the following keys:

 * "id" - the id of the group ("g-<uuid>")
-* "attributes" - a key/value collection of group atttributes
+* "attributes" - a key/value collection of group attributes
 * "links" - a key/value collection of links
 * "created" - timestamp (since epoch) of when the group was created
 * "lastModified" - timestamp of when the group was last modified